mikartisan/calculator-tailwindcss-js/README.md

 ## JavaScript Eval() Method Calculator with tailwindCSS
-A functional calculator built with TailwindCSS/Flowbite and JavaScript eval() method.
+A functional calculator built with TailwindCSS/Flowbite and Math.js eval() method.

 Test it here : https://calculator-tailwindcss.netlify.app